 1. Disinformation and Propaganda:

-– Manipulation of Information: Deliberate dissemination of false information, disinformation, and propaganda are challenges in IR.
-States may use these tactics to manipulate perceptions and gain an advantage.
+– Manipulation of Information: Spreading false information is a problem in IR.
+Countries may use it to gain an edge.

 2. Knowledge Inequality: